OpenRCT2/OpenRCT2/readme.md

 ---

 ### Chat
+You only need a GitHub or Twitter account to access these channels.

 If you want to help *make* the game, join the developer channel.

-If you need help, or want to talk to the developers, or just want to stay up to date, join the non-developer channel for your language.
+If you need help, want to talk to the developers, or just want to stay up to date then join the non-developer channel for your language.

 If you want to help translate the game to your language, please stop by the Localisation channel.